This class will take place across four sessions:

 There are a total of 12 spots open in this small-group workshop.

 If you cannot comfortably pay tuition but are interested in taking this class, please consider filling out our financial assistance application here.
-This application should be completed three weeks before the workshop’s start date.
+We will notify you of your scholarship status before the start date of the class.

 - Pencil & paper